DevBorgez/typing_for_you/README.md

 # typing_for_you

-# A simple fast typing automation script:
+# A fast typing automation script:

 This script automates the typing of a predefined text when a specific keyboard shortcut is pressed.